 - 9.1 The persons entitled to vote in the election described in paragraph 7 of this Ordinance shall be: members of the Court, the Staff (as defined in the Charter), and Students.
-The defined census group of Students with eligibility to vote shall be set out in a policy approved by the Court in support of this Ordinance. - 9.2 The election shall be won by the candidate who secures the highest number of votes following voting in the procedure described in paragraph 7.7, above. - 9.3 In the event of a tie between two or more candidates, the Returning Officer shall decide on and oversee a method of deciding on the successful candidate from the two or more candidates in the tie by drawing lots. - 9.4 As soon as may be following the result of the election, as notified to the Returning Officer by the independent body managing the election, the Returning Officer shall notify the Court which formally shall confirm the appointment to the Court of the winning candidate. - 9.5 Should a casual vacancy arise, arrangements should proceed as quickly as possible to fill that vacancy in accordance with all the appropriate procedural steps set out in this Ordinance and subject to the requirements being met in paragraph 10.4 below.
+The defined census group of Students with eligibility to vote shall be set out in a policy approved by the Court in support of this Ordinance. - 9.2 The election shall be won by the candidate who secures the highest number of votes following voting in the procedure described in paragraph 7.7, above. - 9.3 In the event of a tie at any stage of an/the election where the election or exclusion of a candidate is required, this shall be resolved by drawing lots.
+Where an external party has been commissioned to manage the election, information on the identity of the party and process to be followed shall be published on SharePoint and communicated to the candidates and those eligible to vote. - 9.4 As soon as may be following the result of the election, as notified to the Returning Officer by the independent body managing the election, the Returning Officer shall notify the Court which formally shall confirm the appointment to the Court of the winning candidate. - 9.5 Should a casual vacancy arise, arrangements should proceed as quickly as possible to fill that vacancy in accordance with all the appropriate procedural steps set out in this Ordinance and subject to the requirements being met in paragraph 10.4 below.
 In accordance with clause (b) of paragraph 5, Statute 4, the Deputy Chair of the Court shall hold office in lieu of the Chair of the Court, and with all the powers of the Chair, until such time as a new Chair is appointed.